-For resolutions requiring 2 pipes to be joined together inside display engine, each pipe processes only 1/2 of the image.
-The pixel rate and horizontal total pixels seen by each pipe is 1/2 of that for the full resolution of the panel.
+For resolutions requiring 2 or more pipes to be joined together inside display engine, each pipe processes only 1/<# of joined pipes> of the image.
+The pixel rate and horizontal total pixels seen by each pipe is 1/<# of joined pipes> of that for the full resolution of the panel.